(Sub)linear kernels for edge modification problems towards structured graph classes: Quadratic kernel for addition towards trivially perfect graphs

 Moreover, Rule~\ref{tp-reduce} can easily be applied in polynomial time.

 The \emph{modulator $X(G)$} of $G$ is the subset of vertices of $G$ that are in at least one obstruction.
 Guo~\cite[Theorem 4]{guo2007problem} stated that $(G,k)$ is a positive instance if and only if $(G[X(G)], k)$ is.
-Therefore, the following reduction rule is safe (see e.g.~\cite{CaiK21+} for a proof):
+Therefore, the following reduction rule is safe: